 Direct-current bone stimulators need either implanted or percutaneously applied insulated electrodes.
 Other two are not invasive

-Implantable forms have the advantage of providing constant stimulation of bone directly at the fracture site but have more problems like infection rates and painful implant.
+Implantable bone stimulators have the advantage of providing constant stimulation of bone directly at the fracture site but have more problems like infection rates and painful implant.

-Capacitive coupling devices are small, lightweight devices which usess an external power source for frequencies of 20–200 kHz and fracture site electric fields of 1–100 mV/cm.
-Patients must change batteries daily and irritation of skin is common problem.
+Capacitive coupling devices are small, lightweight devices which use an external power source for frequencies of 20–200 kHz and fracture site electric fields of 1–100 mV/cm.
+Patients must change batteries daily and irritation of skin is a common problem.

 Low-intensity pulsed ultrasound [LIPUS]

-Low-intensity pulsed ultrasound is a unique, noninvasive, and low-risk treatment option.
-It produces a mechanical signal which transmits through soft tissue and bone, leading to micromotion at the fracture site causing an increased expression of cyclooxygenase- 240, which leads to increased prostaglandin E-2 at the fracture site, and increased mineralization.
+Low-intensity pulsed ultrasound produces a mechanical signal which transmits through soft tissue and bone, leading to micromotion at the fracture site causing an increased expression of cyclooxygenase- 240, which leads to increased prostaglandin E-2 at the fracture site, and increased mineralization.

 Micromotion also causes fluid flow in the tissues and extracellular matrix leading to increased cell permeability and nutrient levels at the fracture site.
-Small rise in temperature is also there which results in increase local blood flow to dissipate heat.
+A small rise in temperature also occurs and results in increased local blood flow.
 There is increased new vessel formation or angiogenesis may be prompted by increased cytokines and interleukin 8.
 Increase in the incorporation of calcium ions in cultures of cartilage and bone cells stimulate the expression of numerous genes.
 There is an increase in the formation of soft callus and early onset of endochondral ossification.